AdamElitzur/Blog-Article-Backups/clv2rndhy000h08lb4cux39vn.md

 #HouseOfCode started with registration, in the Capitol Visitor Center Atrium, where I picked up my badge and t-shirt.
 After that, I explored the STEM Inspiration Fair, where I got to talk to representatives from organizations like MIT App Inventor, SMASH Academy, and the U.S. Patent and Trademark Office.
 It was great to learn about all the different pathways into STEM fields.

 The rest of the first day was packed with engaging panel discussions and workshops.
-I really enjoyed the "Launching into the Future" panel, where entrepreneurs from Amazon Web Services, theCoderSchool, US Patent and Trademark Office, and Duke shared their stories of building impactful STEM-based businesses.
-And in the "Digital Trail" fireside chat, I learned a lot about protecting my online privacy and managing my digital footprint.
+I really enjoyed the "Launching into the Future" panel, where entrepreneurs like Rayette Toles-Abdullah (Amazon Web Services), Hansel Lynn (theCoderSchool), Elizabeth Dougherty (U.S. Patent and Trademark Office), and Hunter Habersaat (Duke Student and Congressional App Challenge Alumni Advisory Board), shared their stories of building impactful STEM-based businesses.
+And in the "Digital Trail" fireside chat, I learned a lot from Anitha Ibrahim (Amazon Web Services) and Daniel Kroese (Palo Alto Networks) about protecting my online privacy and managing my digital footprint.

+After, there was a great fireside chat covering "The New and More Modern House of Representatives" led by Yuri Beckelman (U.S. House of Representatives), Ananda Bhatia (U.S. House of Representatives, and Taylor J. Swift (POPVOX Foundation).
+This was an inspiring talk that made me want to eventually get involved with Congress' tech innovations.

+Then, we had another amazing panel about the future in AI and AR, led by Jason Darko (Snap), Natalie Lao (MIT App Inventor), and Isabella Hochschild (Dartmouth Student and Congressional App Challenge Alumni Advisory Board).

 ![Panel Session Featuring Stories of Responsible Pathways in STEM and Tech](https://cdn.hashnode.com/res/hashnode/image/upload/v1713281607973/bfc32812-ac60-45f2-9cfd-9eb302d27ba6.jpeg?height=500 align="center")